kdave/btrfs-progs/Documentation/ch-mount-options.rst

         Specify the maximum amount of space, that can be inlined in a metadata b-tree leaf.
 The value is specified in bytes, optionally with a K suffix (case insensitive).
-In practice, this value is limited by the filesystem block size (named *sectorsize* at mkfs time), and memory page size of the system.
-In case of sectorsize limit, there's some space unavailable due to b-tree leaf headers.
-For example, a 4KiB sectorsize, maximum size of inline data is about 3900 bytes.
+In practice, this value is limited by the filesystem block size (named *blocksize* at mkfs time), and memory page size of the system.
+In case of blocksize limit, there's some space unavailable due to b-tree leaf headers.
+For example, a 4KiB blocksize, maximum size of inline data is about 3900 bytes.

         Inlining can be completely turned off by specifying 0.
 This will increase data block slack if file sizes are much smaller than block size but will reduce